 The Donelson House, seen here in 2020, has porch posts that are unmistakable.
-The 1909 arts and crafts home has what is known as a “bell-cast” hipped roof and the porch posts were unique in every way; especially the brackets at the top where were all hand-milled.
+The 1909 arts and crafts home has what is known as a “bell-cast” hipped roof, and the porch posts were unique in every way, especially the brackets at the top, which were all hand-milled.
 This is but one look into the past of our great town.

 All of this was made possible because we work hard at the HHS to spread the word, research, and connect our citizens.
 Matt Andersen’s eye is as good as they get.
 Lucky for us Don Schoen is a friend and a real estate client of mine and trusted me with this photo.
 A photo that has not been seen in decades by anyone.